kimbo128/contextmanager/README.md

 2. Creates MCP clients to connect to each domain server
 3. Routes requests to the appropriate domain server based on the active domain
 4. Provides cross-domain functionality for relating entities across domains
+5. Ensures consistent handling of status, priority, and sequential relations

 ## Path Resolution